- Future Students

 Computer Science and Engineering: the department offers a master's degree in both Computer Science and Computer Engineering.
 A doctorate is also offered in Computer Science and Engineering.
 View the department's admissions requirements.

-Department of Electrical Engineering: the department offers a master’s degree in Electrical Engineering.
+Department of Electrical Engineering: the department offers a master’s degree and a doctorate in Electrical Engineering.
 Leveling courses may be required depending on the student's educational background.
 The department takes a holistic approach when evaluating applicants.
 View the department's admissions requirements.

 Department of Engineering Technology: the department offers a master’s degree in Engineering Technology with concentrations in Construction Management, Electrical Systems, Engineering Management and Mechanical Systems.
 View the department's admissions requirements.